broadinstitute/seqr/deploy/ec2/README-ec2.md

 0. Create superuser(s).
 This user will have access to all xBrowse projects on your development instance.
    `python2.7 manage.py createsuperuser   # it will ask you to create a username and password`

-Visit the public DNS of this machine - you should see an nginx 502 error.
+Things are mostly set up now, but the public DNS of this machine in a web browser - you actually won't be able to connect.
 One final hack is in order.
 We need to loosen the machine's SELinux and firewall rules so it can accept public traffic:

     `yum install policycoreutils-python -y`